appgardenstudios/hyaline-actions/check-pr/README.md

 This PR runs the following hyaline commands:
 * `hyaline version` to document which version was used
-* `hyaline extract current` to extract the current data set for the system
+* `hyaline extract documentation` to extract the current documentation from the repo
-* `hyaline extract change` to extract the change data set for the system based on the PR
-* `hyaline check change` to check the change for needed documentation updates
-* `hyaline update pr` to comment on the PR with the results of the check
+* `hyaline check pr` to check the PR for needed documentation updates and comment on the PR with the results of the check

 # Usage
 This action can be run on `ubuntu-latest` and `macos-latest` (and should work on `windows-latest`) GitHub Actions runners.
 When running on self-hosted GitHub Actions runners you will need to install `NodeJS` using the version specified in [action.yml](./action.yml).